Radhakunda

 |

-13. Bhajan-kutir of Gopal Bhatta Goswami is few steps
+13. Bhajan-kutir of Gopal Bhatta Goswami is few steps from there.

-Vrindavana and spent much of his time at Radhakunda with
+much of his time at Radhakunda with Raghunatha dasa Goswami and Krisnadasa

-Bhajan-kutir is usually a small cottage or living place
+Bhajan-kutir is usually a small cottage or living place (kutir) where

-(kutir) where sages and devotees used to live and perform
+sages and devotees used to live and perform their bhajan (worship by

-mantras, reading, writing or performing ceremonies).
+singing, meditating, reciting mantras, reading, writing or performing

 |